Youth Information

 Human Rights School

-Youtube program about the modern history of Kazakhstan from the words of its eyewitnesses and participants.
-We talk about the transition from the Soviet period to an independent country, about dependence on large empires and about decolonization.
-Figure out how the first parties, human rights organisations and independent media appeared.
+A YouTube program about the modern history of Kazakhstan, told through the voices of those who witnessed and took part in it.
+We discuss the transition from the Soviet period to independence, decolonization processes and examine how the first democratic institutions emerged: political parties, human rights organizations, and independent media.

-Short training on how to recognize disinformation and propaganda, and expose fake news.
-We provide knowledge on how to effectively analyse information and recognize manipulative techniques in texts, photographs and videos.
-The training lasts 2 hours.
+An interactive training for university and school students on how to identify disinformation and propaganda, as well as how to debunk fake content.
+We provide clear guidance on how to effectively analyze information and recognize manipulation in texts, photographs, and videos.
+The training is conducted throughout the year.

 League of Young Voters